Features

 How to enable password-based authentication in eSignet?

-eSignet has expanded its authentication options to include Knowledge-Based Authentication (KBA) as one of its factors.
-With eSignet's integration capabilities, existing ID repositories storing user-specific details can now be easily integrated with eSignet and thereby enabling service providers to authenticate users.
+eSignet has expanded its authentication options to include Knowledge-Based Identification (KBI) as one of its factors.
+With eSignet's integration capabilities, existing ID repositories storing user-specific details can now be easily integrated with eSignet thereby enabling service providers to authenticate users.

 Consent mechanisms are often used in the form of checkboxes, pop-up notifications, or consent forms on applications to ensure that the users understand and agree to data processing practices. eSignet stores the consent in a built-in consent registry which is specifically designed to store user consent on claims and scopes that are requested during the first login into a relying party's application using eSignet.